bonham000/fcc-react-tests-module/README.md

 _Note:_ **Challenges here may be in one of three states:**

 - Good to go!
-Ready for migration.
+Ready for migration out of the box.
 - Enzyme tests need to be updated, otherwise good to go.
 - There is a bigger problem, the tests need async support and need to be re-written.